 The code also gives you the last used row.
 For example, look at the below worksheet image.

-Now I will delete the 12th row and see the result.
+Now, we will delete the 12th row and see the result.

-I have saved the workbook and now see the result.
+We have saved the workbook and now see the result.

 Sub Last_Row_Example4() Dim LR As Long LR = ActiveSheet.UsedRange.Rows(ActiveSheet.UsedRange.Rows.Count).Row MsgBox LR End Sub

-This will also return the last used row.
+It will also return the last used row.